Land Rover Perentie 6x6

-The first batch army vehicles were delivered between 1988 and 1990, the delivery of the 6x6 started in 1989.
-A second batch was ordered under the project Bushranger, and these vehicles were delivered from 1998 on.
+Land Rover delivered the first batch army vehicles between 1988 and 1990, the delivery of the 6x6 started in 1989.
+The army ordered a second batch under the project Bushranger and took delivered of these vehicles from 1998.

 Over the years, several armies tested the Land Rover Perentie 6x6.
 In 1991, a batch of left-hand drive vehicles was delivered to the army of Oman.

-A limited number of (pre-series) vehicles have been sold to civilian customer before the army contract.
-The civilian vehicles do have the standard Land Rover 110 cab and front axle, while the rear axles are the wider army spec axles.
+Land Rover sold a limited number of (pre-series) vehicles to civilian customers before the army contract.
+These vehicles do have the standard Land Rover 110 cab and front axle, while the rear axles are the wider army spec axles.

 The Australian army started to sell its Land Rovers in 2013, as new the Mercedes G and G 6x6 entered service.
 These decommissioned Land Rover find now their way to civilian customers.